Tag: weight loss surgery

 A woman holding her stomach in pain wearing an off-white blouse and blue jeans sitting on the couch.

-Don’t let your health dictate your social plans, energy levels, and your personal comfort.
+Don’t let your health dictate your social plans, energy levels, and personal comfort.
 Find the relief you deserve by learning more about the symptoms, causes, and treatments for dumping syndrome from the experts at Birmingham Minimally Invasive Surgery.

-What Is Dumping Syndrome?
+What Is Dumping Syndrome (Rapid Gastric Emptying)?

 • Bloating